UO-CS-OER/CS210-text/_sources/08-Recursive-Data/08-04-Shape-of-Data.md

 The primary major code for each student was a column in that table, which was extracted to use as input in our [enrollment analysis project](https://github.com/UO-CS210/enrollment).
-We combined that table (a "join" operation) with another table relating major codes like "CS" to full titles like "Computer Science".
+We summarized that table by counting occurrences of each major code and combined the summarized data with another table relating major codes like "ARCH" to full titles like "Architecture".

 ![Major codes](img/major-codes.png)